JoaoJervis/How-to-make-a-table-on-GitHub/README.md

-# How to make a table in Markdown
+# How to make a table on GitHub

 # Example of a table where things are centered